Chanda-Abdul/Easy-Budget-Client/README.md

 #### Review your budget screen

-- From the landing page you can click the <b>Review your Budget</b> button to navigate to the `/expense` page.
+- From the landing page click the <b>Review your Budget</b> button to navigate to the `/budget` page.
-- On this page a list of expenses can be viewed in an <b>HTML table</b> that renders a database of expenses which were created with <b>PostgreSQL</b>.
+- On this page a list of expenses can be viewed in a <b>HTML table</b> that renders a database of expenses which were created with <b>PostgreSQL</b>.
 - The database is pre-populated with default expenses.
 - Click the <b>Delete</b> button to remove expenses.
-- Expenses can be added with the <b>Add an Expense</b> button and then the app will navigate to the add and expense page.
+- Expenses can be added with the <b>Update Budget</b> button and then the app will navigate to the add and expense page.

+#### Create an expense screen

+- Once the <b>Update Budget</b> button is clicked the app navigates to the `/create` page

 <img src="screens/expenses1.png" alt="Image of Expense Screen" width="420px">
 <img src="screens/expenses2.png" alt="Image of Expense Screen" width="420px">
 <img src="screens/addexpense.png" alt="Image of add xpense page" width="420px">
 <img src="screens/expensefeedback.png" alt="Image of Expense feedback alert" width="420px">

+#### Not Found screen

+- If the user tries to navigate to a page that does not have a route `/*` the Not Found page will be displayed
+- This feature was created with <b>React Router</b>

 <img src="screens/notfound.png" alt="Image of 404 page" width="420px">

 ## Easy Budget API